uliana1one/KeyPass/docs/tutorial.md

 }
 ```

-### Privacy Controls for Credentials
+### Privacy Controls for Credentials with Backend

-Add privacy controls to credential display:
+Add privacy controls to credential display with backend integration:

 ```tsx
 interface CredentialPrivacyControlsProps {